 I’m going out on a limb a bit, But I feel any road-driven normally aspirated 993 (Carrera) that has been used exclusively for street driving and an occasional club auto-cross should not need any internal engine work beyond replacement valve lifter cartridges until well beyond 150,000 miles.
 At this point and over the last 27 years some owners have managed to run their cars up in excess of 200,000 miles of use without issue.
 This suggests the need for internal engine work on a street-driven car should always be suspect and the need validated by multiple persons via multiple diagnostic methods.

-Interestingly I thought my car had two oil leaks one at one of the cylindar head oil return tubes.
-The other appeared to be on the passenger side lower valve cover dripping on the heat exchanger and smelling up the car, I am told a very common occurrence.
+Interestingly, my car had two apparent oil leaks, one at one of the cylinder head oil return tubes.
+The other appeared to be on the passenger side lower valve cover dripping on the heat exchanger and smelling up the car, which I am told is a very common occurrence.
 I researched a DIY valve cover gasket replacement and it seemed simple enough.
 I went ahead and purchased the new gasket.
-In preparation, I cleaned the oil off the valve cover and the exhaust using spray electronic cleaner.
-Afterward, the leak seemingly disappeared.
-Then I recalled that at my last oil change I spilled a little oil when filling the engine.
-I wiped up most of it and hosed off the remainder I could see with the electronic parts cleaning spray.
-Apparently, it took weeks for unseen oil to migrate to the valve cover and ultimately onto the exhaust.
+In preparation, I cleaned the oil off the valve cover and the exhaust using a spray electronic cleaner.

 In retrospect, I wonder how many valve cover gasket or even valve cover replacements have been done on a 993 due to a botched oil change where cleaning was all that was needed.
 If you are experiencing a leak from what appears to be the lower right-hand valve cover just clean it off with some spray electronic cleaner first and see if it resolves the leak.
-Also if you are experincing what appers to be an oil leak after a recent oil change here is a page describing the potential root causes.
+Also if you are experiencing what appears to be an oil leak after a recent oil change here is a page describing the potential root causes.

 Valve Covers: